 5G will effectively annihilate the aforementioned problems with its superfast networks and zero latency.
 Businesses and digital marketers will be able to deliver a slick and smooth online shopping experience to users.

 Personalized marketing and customer experience is not a new concept, but with 5G, it’s set to become even more accurate and streamlined, ushering in the era of hyper-personalization.

-As wireless connectivity, mobile and IoT device usage proliferates, it will be accompanied by huge customer datasets, particularly from unreachable areas.
+As wireless connectivity, mobile, and IoT device usage proliferates, it will be accompanied by huge customer datasets, particularly from unreachable areas.

 - Video Advertising Taking Frontline

-Currently, 4G technology with its 1GB download speed per second has achieved a significant rise in video advertising in the US, which has nearly doubled in a single year.
+Currently, 4G technology, with its 1GB download speed per second, has achieved a significant rise in video advertising in the US, which has nearly doubled in a single year.

 Can we expect higher jumps in video advertising with the deployment of 5G?
-Yes, as ultra-fast 5G download speeds will significantly increase video content consumption, particularly in high definition form as page load times and buffering comes close to nil.
+Yes, as ultra-fast 5G download speeds will significantly increase video content consumption, particularly in high definition form as page load times and buffering come close to nil.
 Such consumption will most probably incline users towards viewing relevant video ads with greater alacrity than they currently possess.

 We have witnessed personalized marketing and customer experience accelerating brands’ success and business sales.
 5G will make personalized advertising highly accurate and normalized as digital marketers will roll out more segmented and highly targeted video ads and other custom marketing techniques.

 Augmented and Virtual reality (AR and VR) are still not as pervasive as we would like in the marketing arena as they require a hefty budget and infrastructure, both on creators’ and users’ end.